AviadCohen24/create-react-electron-app/Readme.md

 A CLI tool to create an Electron app with a React template

-+ The package is still under development but is available for  use.
-Don't worry it's going to bo amazing !

 ## Quick Start

 You can use `npx` to directly create a new React Electron app using this package: